-2. We engage with the Tennessee Department of Health to help address the Hepatitis C epidemic, especially in the Appalachian region.
+2. We engage with the Tennessee Department of Health to address the Hepatitis C epidemic, especially in the Appalachian region.
 This partnership includes HCV training and testing.

 If you or someone you know needs help with drug or alcohol addiction, call the Tennessee Redline at 1-800-889-9789.
-They provide up-to-date addiction information and referrals for Tennessee residents.
+The Tennessee Redline provides up-to-date addiction information and referrals for Tennessee residents.
 Outside of Tennessee, use the National Treatment Referral Routing Service – 1-800-662 HELP (4357).

 Engage with Others

-Samaritan Ministry is committed to providing support, encouragement, and advocacy in a community where the influence of the faith community in ending this epidemic is minimal.
+Samaritan Ministry is committed to providing support, encouragement, and advocacy locally, in Tennessee, and across America.
+The faith community must be a partner in ending this epidemic.